Salewitcher/Witcher-Card-Match/README.md

 ### Fixed Bugs

-- Images for README.md were not visible (solution : instead of "\" put "/" in the path)
+- Images for README.md were not visible (solution: instead of "\" put "/" in the path)
-- When game starts modals are visible (solution: display: none;)
+- When the game starts modals are visible (solution: display: none;)
-- When try again button is clicked the board starts with 40 instead of 20 images (solution: put "resetGame()" into "playAgain()" function and inside it add (document.getElementById("board").innerHTML = "";) so the board starts as an empty string and new cards can be added to it)
+- When the "Try Again" button is clicked the board starts with 40 instead of 20 images (solution: put the "resetGame()" into the "playAgain()" function and inside it add (document.getElementById("board").innerHTML = "";) so the board starts as an empty string and new cards can be added to it)

 ### Errors